wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 In this document, we shall refer to the composition of DP mechanisms into a scheme that provides (some notion of) DP as a "DP policy".
 For some policies, noise is added only by the Clients or only by the Aggregators, but for others, noise might be added by both Clients and Aggregators.
+The best choice of policy depends one's "trust model": if most Clients can be trusted to noise their measurements correctly, then a high degree of privacy can be achieved with minimal loss in utility; but if most Clients are corrupted by the attacker, then the same degree of privacy can only be achieved at the cost of higher utility.

 The primary goal of this document is to specify how DP policies are implemented in DAP.
 It does so in the following stages:

-1. {{overview}} describes the notion(s) of DP that are compatible with DAP and the threat model in which we hope to achieve DP.
+1. {{overview}} describes the notion(s) of DP that are compatible with DAP and the trust model(s) in which we hope to achieve them.
 It also provides a systematization of applicable DP policies from the literature.

 1. {{mechanisms}} specifies various mechanisms required for building DP